isandeepbansal/javascript/scopes/02-scope-and-function-expression.md

 👉 You should always, always use named function expressions because of the following reasons.

-- Reliable function self-reference (recursion, etc): named function expression are more reliable self reference first its only accessible in their own scope and its a ready only.
+- Reliable function self-reference (recursion, etc): named function expression are more reliable self reference, its only accessible in their own scope and its a ready only.

 - More debuggable stack traces: naming function can make debugging process easy by showing up function name in stack trace instead of anonymous function.